vsquicciarini/madys/docs/source/contrast_curves.rst

 * file: path-like, numpy array or tuple, required.
 Input contrast curve.
 It can be:

    * if file_type = 'contrast_separation':

       * a 2D numpy array, with size (n_points, 2), where the first column stores contrasts, the second one separations in arcsec;
       * a tuple (contrasts, separations), with the two items being numpy arrays as in 1);
       * a valid .fits file containing the data, formatted as in the array case.
+In this case, two keywords ``OBJECT`` and ``PIXTOARC`` are expected in the header, corresponding to the name of the star and the platescale in mas/px.

    * if file_type = 'contrast_map':

       * a 2D numpy array, with size (n_x, n_y), representing the contrasts achieved for any pixel in the original image;
       * a valid .fits file containing the data, formatted as in the array case.

 * file_type: string, required.
 It can be either:

       * 'contrast_separation', if a 1D curve(separation) with shape (n_points, 2) is provided;
       * 'contrast_map', if a 2D curve(x, y) is provided.
 A 3D map (lambda, x, y) is accepted too.

 * stellar_parameters: dict, required.
 A dictionary containing information for the star under consideration.
 The following keywords must be present:

       * 'parallax': float.
 Stellar parallax [mas];
       * 'parallax_error': float.
 Uncertainty on stellar parallax [mas];
       * 'app_mag': float.
 Apparent magnitude of the star in the 'band' band [mag];